MicrosoftDocs/VBA-Docs/api/Word.DefaultWebOptions.BrowserLevel.md

 ## Example

-This example sets Word to optimize new Web pages for Microsoft Internet Explorer 5 and creates a Web page based on this setting.
+This example sets Word to optimize new Web pages for Microsoft Internet Explorer 5 and creates a webpage based on this setting.

 ```vb